julialorrayne/Bank-Marketing-Campaign/README.md

 Clients who previously subscribed (success) exhibit a significantly higher success rate in the current campaign compared to those whose past outcomes were failures.
 This indicates a strong positive relationship between past and current campaign performance.

 Clients with a successful previous outcome tend to subscribe again, suggesting brand trust and retention effects.

+---

+### Engagement Frequency and Its Impact on Campaign Success

 ![average previous calls by previous campaign](https://github.com/julialorrayne/Projects-images/blob/main/Bank-Marketing-Campaign/average%20previous%20calls%20by%20previous%20campaign.png?raw=true)